-Each county must enter the number of positions they currently have funded through the SWAN Legal Services Initiative (or Adoption Legal Services Project) into the box under the area titled Number Of SWAN Paralegals in FY 2011-2012 and the number of paralegals they are requesting for FY 2012-2013 into the box under the area titled Number Of SWAN Paralegals Requested for FY 2012-2013.
+Each county must enter the number of positions they currently have funded through the SWAN Legal Services Initiative (or Adoption Legal Services Project) into the box under the area titled Number Of current Paralegals in the county and the number of paralegals they are requesting for FY 2013-2014 into the box under the area titled Number Of Paralegals Requested in County for FY 2013-2014.
 The only information requested here is the number of positions.
 There is no cost for the county to report or request.
 If CCYA has a part time or half time paralegal, they should enter the number of position as .25, .50, etc.